eggzotic/scroll_to_index_sample/README.md

 - includes variable-height rows
 - StatelessWidgets only

 Current limitation is that programmatic scrolling can use absolute-row-numbers only.
-How to scroll back/forward in relative row counts?
+How to scroll back/forward in relative row counts, after the user has manually scrolled away from the position of the last call to scrollToIndex?

 Richard Shepherd
 2019